-Riding out of the Bat Cave yesterday morning I came upon my old friend Kyle slouched on his Old School bike working his iPhone.
+Riding out my driveway yesterday morning I came upon my old friend Kyle slouched on his Old School bike working his iPhone.
 At first, I thought he was just another surfer hooking-up to my free hot-spot.
-Taking-out of the drive, I felt my name echoing in my helmet.
-It took a few moments for me to realize who was calling and I screeched to a halt.
+Continuing on my way, I suddenly heard my name echo in my helmet.
+I screeched to a halt and went back.

 There’s nothing like a surprise visit on a misty morning from an old friend.

 Kyle’s ’09 Triumph Thruxton on Harvard Street, July 30th 2016

 One thought on “Old Friend, Old School”

 it must be nice to have old friends that are still alive go out of their way to look you up.